farron65/tren-den/README.md

 - Deployed and usable
 - Actively under development
-- UI polish and bug fixes in progress (especially mobile)
+- UI polish and bug fixes in progress

 ---